d-ries/template_codespaces/README.md

 ## Features
 This Codespace configuration will:
 - Uninstall any co-pilot or AI plugins on startup
-- Monitor extension installs
+- Monitor extension installs and report any installs / uninstalls.
-- Add Codespaces / IDE / AI Chat logs to the repository in the `.logs` folder trough pre-commit hooks. _Note: make sure any `.gitignore` file does not include a `.logs` entry.
+- Add Codespaces / IDE / AI Chat logs to the repository in the `.logs` folder trough pre-commit hooks. _Note: make sure any `.gitignore` file does not include a `.logs` entry._
 - Auto commit all changes every 5 minutes
 - Generates an `audit.md` file that contains a report of above findings along with an overview of the amount of lines added per commit.